bwhitela/SizeMatters/README.rst

     Maximize an image to the resolution limits imposed by Instagram.

     Note that your image will not be cropped in any way.
 The new space created around your image will be whatever color you specify.
-You can rotate your image, if you'd like, since Instagram doesn't operate in landscape mode, so you can get the most pixels Instagram will let you have for your landscape image.

     Also note that every attempt has been made to keep metadata, etc. intact.
     Bicubic interpolation is being used to resize your image.
 JPEG image